Just-Rookie/angular-plupload/README.md

 # angular-plupload
-An angular directive wrapper for the cross browser upload script plupload.
+An angular directive wrapper for the cross browser upload script plupload..